 If you’re using a band style wrench and it isn’t working, STOP.
-If you’re using a cup/fluted style wrench, STOP.
 You need a different tool.
 If you continue using a band style wrench, you’ll simply collapse the can.
 And, if a cup style wrench isn’t working, it’ll just strip out the flutes.
 Some companies make a jaw wrench and brag that it’ll remove any filter.
 Don’t believe it.
 All they do is tear up the can.
 Same thing happens with a large slip-joint pliers

 If you have a band style wrench: Go to the hardware store and buy a small package of 80 grit sandpaper with an adhesive backing.
 Cut into strips that are the width of the band.
 Clean the inside surface of the band and mount the sandpaper inside the band so the grit is facing the filter.
 Then try again.